tudelft3d/azul/README.md

 ## Technical details

-azul is written in a mix of C++14, Swift 4, Objective-C and Objective-C++.
+azul is written in a mix of C++14, Swift 4, Objective-C 2 and Objective-C++.
 The core is written in C++, but it uses Apple's Metal for visualisation and SIMD for fast matrix computations.
 It uses [pugixml](https://pugixml.org) in order to parse XML, Niels Lohmann's [JSON for Modern C++](https://github.com/nlohmann/json) library, and the [CGAL](https://www.cgal.org) Triangulation package to triangulate concave polygons for display.

 ## To do before 0.8 release

 * Show/edit camera parameters
-* Add updated re-linked libs
 * New screenshots
+* Update colour scheme

 ## Not implemented / ideas for the future

-* Removing files
+* Removing (unloading) files
 * Improved search with live viewing of matching objects
+* Customising colours, more complex materials
-* Materials and textures: ignored
+* Materials and textures (from files)
-* Implicit representations: coordinate transformations are not applied
+* Implicit representations
 * Shifting the rotation point out of the data plane
 * Using a rotation point at a visible object in the centre (good for zooming in and rotating)
 * Showing the data plane and rotation point
 * Animations when re-centering
 * Keyboard navigation
-* Search
 * Multi-threaded file loading and ray shooting
-* Customising colours, more complex materials
 * QuickLook plug-in
 * Icon previews
 * iOS support